teowa/armstrong/readme.md

-cleanup     Clean up dependencies and testing resource credscan    Scan the credential in given Terraform configuration generate    Generate testing files including terraform configuration for dependencies and testing resource. test        Update dependencies for tests and run tests validate    Generates a speculative execution plan, showing what actions Terraform would take to apply the current configuration
+cleanup     Clean up dependencies and testing resource credscan    Scan the credential in given Terraform configuration generate    Generate testing files including terraform configuration for dependencies and testing resource. report      Generate test report for a set of test results test        Update dependencies for tests and run tests validate    Generates a speculative execution plan, showing what actions Terraform would take to apply the current configuration
 ```